 Are you graduating this winter?
 If so, now might be the time to consider where you want to go on your graduation trip.
 Escape the bitter chill of winter and celebrate your hard work in style under the never-ending summer sun at these stunning U.S. destinations.

 There are many beautiful destinations in the Hawaiian islands but Kauai stands above the rest for its abundant natural resources and recreational activities and also because it's the least touristy island in the archipelago.
-If you find yourself cringing at the amount of people crowding the once pristine beaches, mega resorts clouding the natural beauty of the landscape, and tourist traps hogging space where local shops once ruled, then Kauai is for you.
+If you find yourself cringing at the number of people crowding the once pristine beaches, mega-resorts clouding the natural beauty of the landscape, and tourist traps hogging space where local shops once ruled, then Kauai is for you.

 Key West, Florida

 The United States' southernmost state finds itself closer to Cuba than Miami, showing its colorful personality in the pastel-hued buildings and equally colorful natural landscape.
 The island once played host to famous individuals like Ernest Hemingway, Robert Frost, Tennessee Williams, and Jimmy Buffett who adored the endless summer sun, warm Caribbean Sea, and pristine sugar-white beaches.